jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/v0.2.0/scheme.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Service is Kubernetes service of Jenkins master HTTP pod
+<p>Service is the Kubernetes service of the Jenkins master HTTP pod
 Defaults to :
 port: 8080
 type: ClusterIP</p>